 This MD&A contains "forward looking statements" which reflect the current expectations of management regarding our future growth, results of operations, performance and business prospects and opportunities.
-Wherever possible, words such as "may", "would", "could", "will", "anticipate", "believe", "plan", "expect", "intend", "estimate", "aim", "endeavour" and similar expressions have been used to identify these forward looking statements.
+Wherever possible, words such as "may", "would", "could", "will", "anticipate", "believe", "plan", "expect", "intend", "estimate", "aim", "endeavour", "likely" and similar expressions have been used to identify these forward looking statements.
 These statements reflect our current beliefs with respect to future events and are based on information currently available to us.
 Forward looking statements involve significant known and unknown risks, uncertainties and assumptions.
-Many factors could cause our actual results, performance or achievements to be materially different from any future results, performance or achievements that may be expressed or implied by such forward looking statements including, without limitation, those Risk Factors listed in the Company's annual information form.
-Should one or more of these risks or uncertainties materialize, or should assumptions underlying the forward looking statements prove incorrect, actual results, performance or achievements could vary materially from those expressed or implied by the forward looking statements contained in this MD&A. These forward looking statements are made as of August 3, 2015 and will not be updated or revised except as required by applicable securities law.
+Many factors could cause our actual results, performance or achievements to be materially different from any future results, performance or achievements to be materially different form.
+Should one or more of these risks or uncertainties materialize, or should assumptions underlying the forward looking statements prove incorrect, actual results, performance or achievements could vary materially from those expressed or implied by the forward looking statements are made as of November 9, 2015 and will not be updated or revised except as required by applicable securities law.